 In accordance with Kansas Board of Regents policy, students who are at least 60 years of age may audit (no credit) regular lecture or certain group activity courses — when there is space available and for which they meet the prerequisites — without payment of tuition and student fees, campus infrastructure and support fees, and technology and transportation fees.
 However, senior auditors must pay any applicable workshop fees and lab/special course fees.

 Prerequisites include admission to the graduate school for graduate courses, and program admission for courses in which program admission is required of all students.

 Senior citizens must present a Medicare card or driver’s license to validate age.
 A special senior citizen registration is held after the first day of classes — see the Schedule of Courses, semester calendar at the registrar's website (http://wichita.edu/registrar).

 Senior citizens desiring college credit or the assurance of space in specific courses may enroll and pay full fees during regular registration.

 Senior citizens who have not enrolled at WSU before must complete an application for admission and pay the application fee before registering at the undergraduate or graduate admissions office, $40 for undergraduate or $50 for graduate.

-Senior citizens who want to participate in certain group activity courses, have three options:
+Senior citizens who want to participate in at least one of the Human Performance Studies (HPS) 152 sections have three options:

-- Purchase a membership in the Center for Physical Activity and Aging (CPAA), $50 for membership purchased at the HPS department, and $75 for parking per student.
+- Purchase a membership in the Center for Physical Activity and Aging (CPAA), $50 for membership purchased at the HPS department.
 Enrollment through the registrar’s office is not necessary.